Wooden Katana( Full Guide)

-There’s a lot of fascination today with the katana and sword, and no wonder.
 Swords are fascinating tools, hearkening back to when they were the ultimate weapon a soldier or samurai could own.
-In many cases, it was only the samurai, the royalty, and their knights who had swords to use, as making one would take a serious price and a considerable amount of time from a skilled smith.
+In many cases, it was only the samurai, the royalty, and their knights who had real swords to use, as making one would take a high price and a considerable amount of time from a skilled smith.

-The general fascination with the katana readily in sports carries over into woodworking and martial arts sports, as there is a wooden version of the katana known as the bokken, used for training in kendo movements, the Japanese art of sword fighting.
+The general fascination with the katana readily in sports carries over into woodworking and martial arts sports, and kendo, as there is a wooden version of the katana known as the bokken, used for training in kendo movements, the Japanese art of sword fighting.

-There are many different types of Japanese samurai swords, although the family of samurai swords we know today is based upon the samurai short sword, the katana.
+There are many different types of Japanese samurai swords, although the family and style of samurai swords we know today is based upon the samurai short sword, the katana.
 Three different samurai swords are in this category, all with the same basic design.
 The real difference between them is their length.

 • Wakizashi is the shorter katana version, measuring 11 to 23 inches long.
 The samurai always carried both the katana and the wakizashi, with this shorter sword used primarily indoors, where there wasn’t room for the longer katana.